Does a month of vegan make any difference?

 We’re not claiming to be perfect.
 Our motivation for this blog is to help people with hints & tips we’ve learnt.

-Kirsty is a long term pescatarian (she avoids meat but eats fish) who also avoids all dairy.
-However, Kirsty believes everyone has the right to decide what they eat, which is why we do have meat dishes in our range.
+Kirsty is a long-term pescatarian (she avoids meat but eats fish) who also avoids all dairy.
+However, Kirsty believes everyone has the right to decide what they eat, which is why we have meat dishes in our range.

-Our meat is sourced to Red Tractor standards, which means it is reared and slaughtered in a responsible way to agreed welfare standards.
-We understand that to many vegans the red tractor system has flaws and we work with our suppliers to make sure these standards are always adhered to.
+Our meat is sourced to Red Tractor standards, which means it is reared and slaughtered responsibly to agreed welfare standards.
+We understand that to many vegans, the red tractor system has flaws, and we work with our suppliers to make sure these standards are always adhered to.

-Our wider team, being interested in health have all been on journeys to reducing our meat and dairy consumption.
-So we hope you enjoy our hints and tips and we'd love to hear any hints & tips you have!
+Our wider team, interested in health, have all been on journeys to reducing meat and dairy consumption.
+So we hope you enjoy our hints and tips, and we’d love to hear any hints & tips you have!